+COMMAND DESCRIPTION

+О -А. Get to diagnostic base address.

+^ Open the first location of the diagnostic.

+BR +7DC.
+Set a breakpoint at the beginning of the subroutine.

-CTRL G Begin execution at the current open location.
-Do not set up any of the registers before beginning and do not enable breakpoints.
-This should normally be used to begin program execution when local memory may not be used to hold the exception vectors.
-Nothing is displayed by this command.
+CTRL G registers befor normally be u on at the current open location.
+Do not set up any of the re beginning and do not enable breakpoints.
+This should used to begin program execution when local memory may o hold the exception vectors.
+Nothing is displayed by this